 Will the organized religions and the churches throughout the world recognize the opportunity and respond to the appeal of Christ and to the spiritual demand of countless millions?
-Or will they work solely for the restoration of the organizations and the churches?
+Or will they work for organizations and the churches?
 Will the institutional aspect of the world religions loom more largely in the consciousness of churchmen than the need of the people for a simple presentation of life- giving truth?
 Will the interest and the power of the churches be turned to the rebuilding of the material structures, the re-establishing of financial security, the recovery of the status of outgrown theologies and the attainment anew of temporal power and prestige?
 Or will the churches have the vision and the courage to let the bad old ways go and turn to the people with the message that God is Love, proving the existence of that love by their own lives of simple loving service?
-Will they tell the people that Christ forever lives and bid them turn their eyes away from the old doctrines of death and blood and divine appeasement and centre them upon the Source of all life and upon the living Christ Who waits to pour out upon them that “life more abundantly” for which they have so long waited and which He promised should be theirs?
+Will they tell the people that Christ forever lives and bid them turn their eyes away from the old doctrines of death and blood and divine appeasement and centre them upon the Source of all life and upon the living Christ Who waits to pour out [Page 137] upon them that "life more abundantly" for which they have so long waited and which He promised should be theirs?
 Will they teach that the destruction of the old forms was needed and that their disappearance is the guarantee that a new and fuller unlimited spiritual life is now possible?
 Will they remind the people that Christ Himself said that it is not possible to put new wine into old bottles?
-Will the potentates of the churches and the proud ecclesiastics relinquish publicly their wrong and material aims, their money and their palaces and “sell all that they have” and follow Christ on the path of service? [page 206] Or will they—like the rich young man in the Gospel story—turn sadly away?
+Will the potentates of the churches and the proud ecclesiastics relinquish publicly their wrong and material aims, their money and their palaces and "sell all that they have" and follow Christ on the path of service?
+Or will they—like the rich young man in the Gospel story—turn sadly away?
 Will they spend the available money in alleviating pain as Christ did, teaching the children the things of the kingdom of God as Christ did, and setting an example of simple faith, confident joy and assured knowledge of God as Christ did?
 Can churchmen of all faiths in both hemispheres attain that inner spiritual light which will make them light bearers and which will evoke that greater light which the new and anticipated revelation will surely bring?
-Can the evil materialism for which the churches have stood and the failures of their representatives to teach the people aright be swept away?
+Can the materialism for which the churches have stood and the failures of their representatives to teach the people aright be swept away?
 These were the things which were responsible for the world war (1914-1945).
 There could have been no war if greed, hate and separativeness had not been rampant upon the earth and in the hearts of men; these disastrous faults were there because the spiritual values had no place in the life of the people and this was due to the fact that for centuries they have had small place in the life of the churches.
 The responsibility rests squarely upon the churches.